wesleytodd/react-express-middleware/README.md

 ## Example

+Run the ([working example](example/)) by running `npm run example` from the root.

-There is no working example in this repo, YET.
-But you can see a very simplistic one here for use with nighthawk: https://github.com/wesleytodd/nighthawk/tree/master/example/react
+You can also see a very simplistic example for use with nighthawk: https://github.com/wesleytodd/nighthawk/tree/master/example/react

 [npm-image]: https://img.shields.io/npm/v/react-express-middleware.svg
 [npm-url]: https://npmjs.org/package/react-express-middleware